Calotes maria

-Calotes maria, called commonly the Khasi Hills forest lizard or Assam garden lizard, is a species of lizard in the family Agamidae.
-The species is endemic to South Asia.
+Calotes maria, also called commonly the Khasi Hills forest lizard and the Assam garden lizard, is a species of lizard in the subfamily Draconinae of the family Agamidae.
+The species is native to South Asia.

 Geographic range

-C. maria is found in Northeast India (Khasi Hills in Assam, Meghalaya, and Mizoram) and in Bhutan.
-It is also reported from North-eastern Bangladesh.
+Calotes maria is found in Northeast India (Khasi Hills in Assam, Meghalaya, and Mizoram) and in Bhutan.
+It is also reported from north-eastern Bangladesh.

 Etymology

 The specific name, maria, may be in honor of English conchologist Maria Emma Gray, the wife of John Edward Gray, the describer of this species.